fidelity-contributions/finos-fluxnova-bpm-platform/CONTRIBUTING.md

 Try to apply our best practices for creating issues:

-* Only Raise an issue if your request requires a code change in Fluxnova Platform 7
+* Only Raise an issue if your request requires a code change in Fluxnova Platform 1.0.0

-  * If you want to contact the Camunda customer support, please see our [Enterprise Support Guide](https://camunda.com/services/enterprise-support-guide/). ** Needs To Be Reviewed **
-  * If you have an understanding question or need help building your solution, check out our [user forum](https://forum.camunda.io/). ** Needs To Be Reviewed **
+* If you have an understanding question or need help building your solution, check out our [user forum](https://github.com/finos/fluxnova-bpm-platform/discussions).
 * Create a high-quality issue:
   * Give enough context so that a person who doesn't know your project can understand your request
   * Be concise, only add what's needed to understand the core of the request